IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Ensure marriage equality
 International human rights treaties explicitly require States to treat men and women equally in family matters, such as marriage and care of children.[^146]

-> Such steps may take the form of legislative, administrative or other measures, but it is a **positive duty** of States parties to **make certain that spouses have equal rights as required by the Covenant**.[^147]
+> ... it is a positive duty of States parties to make certain that spouses have equal rights as required by the Covenant.[^147]

 > States are required to treat men and women equally in regard to marriage in accordance with article 23, which has been elaborated further by general comment No. 19 (1990).
 Men and women have the right to enter into marriage only with their free and full consent, and States have an obligation to protect the enjoyment of this right on an equal basis.[^148]